flavio-a/dotpyvenv/README.md

 # dotpyvenv
-A simple oh-my-zsh plugin.
+A simple oh-my-zsh plugin, forked from jeanpantoja's.

 ## Description
-This plugin automagically switch to a python virtual enviroment located (that you previously have created with virtualenv program) in a folder named ".pyvenv".
+This plugin automagically switch to a python virtual enviroment located (that you previously have created with virtualenv program) in a folder named ".venv".
 If you have the virtualenv folder in a diferente folder you can create a .pyvenvdir file and put the custom dir inside this file, the plugin will search for your custom folder fisrt.

+### Differences with the original
+The only difference is the default directory for the virtualenv.
+In jeanpantoja's plugin it's ".pyvenv", in my fork is ".venv" to enable better integration with [pipenv](https://pypi.org/project/pipenv/) (note that to do so you must set `PIPENV_VENV_IN_PROJECT`).
+I'm not using a pipenv specialized tool because they spawn a `pipenv shell`, taking time to cd into a pipenv directory and doubling the time to spawn a new one is such a location.
+This plugin is much more lightweight.

+Of course you may wonder why I use a plugin like this if I'm also using pipenv, but I don't think that's really the point.
+Anyway, it's just a matter of habits, in time I may get rid of this.

 ## Installation

-You can clone the repository and execute the install.sh script.

-Or you can execute the command \
-`bash <(curl -s -S -L https://raw.githubusercontent.com/jeanpantoja/dotpyvenv/master/online_installer.sh)` \
-to run the online installer.

-After the installation step you must add `dotpyvenv` in plugins at file `${HOME}/.zshrc`
+I install plugins via [antibody](https://github.com/getantibody/antibody), for other installation methods please refer to the original README or your favourite plugin manager.

 ## TODO